xNickyDev/Forkman/src/ANNOUNCEMENTS.md

 > ![](https://github.com/xNickyDev/Forkman/assets/111157596/62e164de-b8a5-4153-bafa-ee9913da1d9c)

 ### Known Bugs & Problems
 - Colors of `-profile` and `-clan` are not 100% working correctly and may cause the bot to crash if an invalid hex is returned by the API.
-A required function to prevent this is currently missing.
+A required function to prevent this is currently missing. (may be fixed)
 - `-help` cannot return info regarding commands.
-Only the `page` parameter is working for now.
+Right now only the `page` parameter is working.
-> Found an unknown bug?
-Join our [Support Server](https://discord.gg/DEEZY5cwpy) to report it to us!
+- The **Language** field of `-clan` displays the country code instead of the actual language.
+This is a temporary solution until the issue is resolved.
+- Clicking trough clan pages from `-clan` can sometimes cause the bot to crash.
+At this point we don't know what the problem is nor how we can fix it.
+If you encounter this issue, please contact us **immediately**!